ngangchill/Craftsman/index.md

     | foolib        |       2 |
     +---------------+---------+

-Also you can change the component name stored in the database with the `--name` option:
+Also you can change the component stored name in the database with the `--name` argument:

-    php vendor/bin/craftsman migration:latest --name="foo" --path="application/libraries/fooLib"
+    php vendor/bin/craftsman migrate:latest --name="foo" --path="application/libraries/fooLib"

 ## Contributions

 ---

-The Craftsman project welcomes, and depends, on contributions from developers and users in the CodeIgniter open source community.
+The Craftsman project welcomes, and depends on contributions from developers and users in the CodeIgniter open source community.
 Contributions can be made in a number of ways, a few examples are:

 * Code patches via pull requests
 * Documentation improvements